CRX2Oak is a tool designed to migrate data between different repositories.

 The below diagram illustrates all the possible migration combinations supported by CRX2Oak:

-Another thing to note is that with the default settings in standalone mode, only the Node Store will be migrated and the new repository will re-use the old binary storage.
+With the default settings, only the Node Store will be migrated and the new repository will reuse the old binary storage.

 Custom Java logic cand also be implemented using CommitHooks.
 Custom RepositoryInitializer classes can be implemented in order to initialize the repository with custom values.

-CRX2Oak also supports memory mapped operations by default.
+CRX2Oak also supports memory mapped operations via the --mmap parameter.
 Memory mapping greatly improves performance and should be used whenever possible.

 By default, the tool migrates the whole repository under the "/" path.
 However, you have complete control over which content should be migrated.